nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_DATA_STRUCTURES.md

 ```

 All of the keys and values are contained within the opening and closing curly braces `{}`.
 Each key/value pair is separated by a comma _(except after the last one)_.

+## Unique Identifier

+You may be wondering why all of the objects above have that weird `id` property on them.
+The reason is that nearly all data storage systems that you will use as a professional will have the requirement that every single time you create a new thing to be stored, it must have a unique, integer identifier.

+Therefore, the first thing you create will have an `id` value of 1.
+The second thing you create will have an `id` value of 2.
+The unique identifier continues to get incremented by one every time you create something.

+Because of this, you are going to add an `id` property to every single object you create from now one.

+Eventually, you won't even need to do it.
+It will be handled for you.
+You just need to get used to the fact that everything will have that property.